Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-8.md

 4. You have been tasked with auditing the security of your VPC.
 As part of this process, you need to start by analyzing what inbound and outbound traffic is allowed on your EC2 instances.
 What two parts of the VPC do you need to check to accomplish this task?
     - A. Network ACLs and Traffic Manager.
+      [Traffic manager is an Azure Service]
     - B. Network ACLs and Subnets.
+      [Subnet define ip but doent control traffic]
     - C. Security Groups and Internet Gateways.
     - D. Security Groups and Network ACLs.
+      [sg acts are firewall at ec2 level and acl act as firewall at subnet level]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: D